-IFT 725 : Assignment 1 Individual work
+IFT 725 : Assignment 2 Individual work

-Due date: September 21st, 5pm (at the latest)
+Due date: October 12th, 8:30am (at the latest)

-In this assignment, you must implement in Python a multi-layer feedforward neural network for classification.
+In this assignment, you must implement in Python a linear chain conditional random field for classification.

-The implementation of the neural network must be contained in a class named NeuralNetwork, that inherits from the class Learner of the MLPython library.
-The definition of the class must be placed in a file named nnet.py.
-Your implementation should support the use of the hyper-parameters:
+The implementation of the CRF must be contained in a class named LinearChainCRF, that inherits from the class Learner of the MLPython library.
+The definition of the class must be placed in a file named crf.py.
+This class supports the use of the hyper-parameters:

-- lr: learning rate of stochastic gradient descent (float) - dc: decrease constant for the learning rate - sizes: list of the number of neurons in each hidden layer, from the first to the last hidden layer (list of ints) - L2: L2 regularization of the weight matrices of the neural network (float) - L1: L1 regularization of the weight matrices of the neural network (float) - seed : seed of the random number generator for initialization of the parameters (int) - tanh: boolean indicating whether the hyperbolic tangent function must be used as the activation function of the hidden neurons (True) rather than the sigmoid function (False) - n_epochs : number of training iterations (int)
+- lr: learning rate of stochastic gradient descent (float) - dc : decrease constant for the learning rate - L2: L2 regularization of the weight matrices of the CRF (float) - L1: L1 regularization of the weight matrices of the CRF (float) - n_epochs : number of training iterations (int)

-A skeleton of the NeuralNetwork class is provided in the file nnet.py available on the course's website.
+A skeleton of the LinearChainCRF class is provided in the file crf.py available on the course's website.
 The skeleton also specifies the signature of all methods that you must implement.
 It is important to use the Numpy library in your implementation, so that it is efficient.

 A method called verify_gradients is already implemented.
-It compares the computation of the gradients through backpropagation with a finite difference approximation.
-It is important to use this method to test whether your implementation of the forward and backward propagation are correct.
+It compares the computation of the gradients with a finite difference approximation.
+It is important to use this method to test whether your implementation of belief propagation inference and gradients computation are correct.
 A script run_verify_gradients.py that verifies the gradients for different configurations of hyper-parameters is also provided.
 The reported differences between your implementation and the finite difference approximation should be smaller than 10^{-10} .

-Moreover, a script run_nnet.py is available to train a neural network on the OCR Letters data set, using early stopping.
-The script's arguments are the values of the hyper-parameters, as follows:
+Moreover, a script run_crf.py is available to train a linear chain CRF on the OCR Letters data set (sequential classification version), using early stopping.
+The script's arguments are the values of the hyperparameters, as follows:

-Usage: python run_nnet.py lr dc sizes L2 L1 seed tanh
+Usage: python run_crf.py lr dc L2 L1

-Ex.: python run_nnet.py 0.1 0 [20,10] 0 0 1234 False
+Ex.: python run_crf.py 0.1 0 0 0

-The script will print the neural network errors on the training and validation sets after every epoch of training.
-At the end of training, the errors on the training, validation and test sets will also be appended into a text file named results_nnet_ocr_letters.txt.
+The script will print the CRF errors on the training and validation sets after every epoch of training.
+At the end of training, the errors on the training, validation and test sets will also be appended into a text file named results_crf_ocr_letters_sequential.txt.
+The standard deviation of these average errors (i.e. the standard error) will also be given (required to compute confidence intervals).
 Each new execution of the script will append a new line.
 The errors that must be computed in your implementation are the classification errors and the regularized negative log-likelihood.
 Early stopping will use the classification error on the validation set to determine when to stop and will use a "look ahead" of 5.

-For the script to work properly, you must first download the OCR Letters data set using MLPython's automatic procedure.
-Make sure to define the MLPYTHON_DATASET_REPO environment variable and use the script mlpython_helper to download the data set as follows:
+For the script to work properly, you must first download the OCR Letters data set (sequential classification version) using the script download_ocr_letters_sequential.py available on the course website.
+Make sure to define the MLPYTHON_DATASET_REPO environment variable and use the script as follows: